abhikmitra/blog/content/blog/event-hub/index.md

 1. Partition Manager - This takes care of Lease Management & Creation of Pumps
 2. Event Hub Partition Pump - This is responsible for pushing the events to the Event Processor
-3. AMQPPartitionReceiver - THis handles the AMQP side of things when receiving a message.
+3. AMQPPartitionReceiver - This handles the AMQP side of things when receiving a message.